The Road to Damascus

 Apr.
 13, 2001 update: For updates on this topic, see "What Was Binyamin Netanyahu Ready to Concede on the Golan Heights?"

 Jan.
-8, 2004 update: I admire a statement on Syria ("Israel should not have to be the only one making concessions for a peace agreement") by Israel's current finance minister at "A New Netanyahu vis-à-vis Syria?"
+8, 2004 update: I admire a statement on Syria ("Israel should not have to be the only one making concessions for a peace agreement") by Netanyahu, currently Israel's finance minister at "A New Netanyahu vis-à-vis Syria?"

 Aug.
 6, 2004 update: In his memoir, Dennis Ross picks up on the Lauder-Nader negotiations in August 1999, just after my history left off.
 I stitch together his first-hand account in "Strange Twists in Syrian-Israeli Diplomacy."

 Oct.
 14, 2012 update: I consider current speculations on the topic of Israel-Syria negotiations at "Netanyahu Again Offers the Golan Heights to Syria?"

 |PLEASE DO AN UPDATED ARTICLE: BIBI v SHARON, IN VIEW OF THE UPCOMING ELECTIONS [234 words]||E. Wolf||Nov 27, 2002 11:47||4285|

 You can help support Daniel Pipes' work by making a tax-deductible donation to the Middle East Forum.
 Daniel J. Pipes